colah/HaskSymb/README.md

 ```

 Our quasiquoter, `m`, will build smarter destructors based off of these.
 Then if someone implements `SymbolicSum`, etc, they can use our patterns!

+(The actual pattern matching has been abstracted to colah/pattern-power which you need installed to run this.)

 Fun Hacking!!
 --------------